scala/improvement-proposals/content/2022-02-25-pattern-matching-with-named-fields.md

 ## Motivation

-An readable, extensible, and intuitive way to deconstruct case classes in pattern matching.
+A readable, extensible, and intuitive way to deconstruct case classes in pattern matching.

 Link to work in progress implementation lives here: https://github.com/Jentsch/dotty